 The school disapproves of the accumulation of unexcused tardiness, irrespective of the circumstances.
 Persistent tardiness is highly disruptive of instruction and undermines student morale.
-CUTS LITE is a service specifically designed to address the issue of truancy prior to a citation being issued.
-CUTS LITE is designed for any situation in which the student is missing excessive amounts of school and where the absences can be attributed to parenting issues.
+The academy may implement consequences, such as detentions, for the accumulation of tardiness either to the start of school or for class periods throughout the school day.